 It is important for the certifier to have a clear audit trail as to the information relied on to produce the Certificate.
 Ultimately, it is a matter of judgement for the certifier to decide whether inadequate information from the Company, Seller or any other party requires a Disclosure against part of the Certificate.

 It should not be forgotten that the recipient of the Certificate should obtain a warranty directly from the Company that the information provided by or on behalf of the Company to the solicitor so that it could produce the Certificate, is accurate.
 Where the Certificate relates to the purchase of shares in the Company that owns the Property, the warranty must be provided by the seller of the shares in the Company, rather than the Company itself.
+See in this regard the footnote to clause 3 of the Certificate.

 Opinions on enforceability